RaulCraciun93/Hangman/README.md

 ### Deployment

-This application was deloyed on [Heroku](https://www.heroku.com/) using the following steps:
+This application was deployed on [Heroku](https://www.heroku.com/) using the following steps:
 1. Ensure the requirements.txt is up to date: pip freeze > requirements.txt
 2. Create a new Heroku app and connect your GitHub repository.
 3. Add the following buildpacks in this order:
 - heroku/python
 - heroku/nodejs (required for Code Institute's template)
 4. Deploy the app and test if it works.

+### Future Enhancements

+- **Replay Option**: Allows the player to restart the game without relaunching the application.
+- **Difficulty Levels**: Add multiple difficulty levels like different word lengths or attempt limits.
+- **Score Tracking**: Add a scoring system to track player performance across games.

 ### Credits